Breaking the cycle of the drama with a narcissist.

 They will cause and circle around arguments, they will guilt trip, and they will silent treatment.

 They will play victim to escape accountability, so they are never the bad person, so you are the bad person.

 The narcissist enjoys provoking others.
 They do not care if it’s negative attention or positive attention; they prefer positive.
 However, if they’re feeling negative or unhappy, they will go all out to pull others down to feel better about themselves, often why when a narcissist is in a mood, once they’ve set the environment, the atmosphere and brought everyone else down, suddenly the narcissist is ok, often looking all smug asking “what’s wrong with you?”
 If you try to explain, they’ll just keep winding you up to take the negative attention away from them and blame the arguments on you, often with those.
 “I don’t want to argue.”

 If they cannot be the best, they’ll be the worst.

-They want reactions from you, love or hate because to them, they are the most important person in the room, many will act like the nicest person ever at an event, others will cause a scene, blame others for the scene and storm out, expecting people to make it up to them.
+They want reactions from you, love or hate, because to them, they are the most important person in the room, many will act like the nicest person ever at an event, others will cause a scene, blame others for the scene and storm out, expecting people to run after and make it up to them.

-They have a disorder, that’s why they act how they do, to cover their insecurities and feelings, to feel superior, to feel better about themselves, to be in control of everything around them, as they are not in control of themselves.
-They believe the worlds unfair.
-So they destroy others, to a narcissist if they can not be happy, why should others be.
+Narcissists have a disorder.
+That’s why they act how they do, to cover their insecurities and feelings, to feel superior, to feel better about themselves, to be in control of everything around them, as they are not in control of themselves.
+They believe the world unfair.
+So they destroy others.
+To a narcissist, if they can not be happy, why should others be.

 They are an emotional leach, a drain on your happiness, a parasite on your energy.